 The research process began with general insight collection through user interviews.
 The goal is to find out what’s causing people to not be able to do what they want with the IoT they currently have.
 The main findings are as follow.

 Major concerns for privacy, ownership and over complication of previously simple objects.

 Overwhelming “unfocused” dashboards provide disparate, non-actionable reporting of the data.

 The current Internet of things landscape consists of software platforms that focus too much on home automation, which might become “out of control”.

 Family physicians and remote caregivers are not well-informed about senior family members’ health condition.
 Sometimes seniors get into trouble long before they see the doctor.

-I created 2 personas.
+Then 2 personas are created.
 One persona is a health-conscious mother who is living by herself and the other one is an anxious adult daughter who is living thousands kilometers away from her parents.

 Basic Housekeeping Functions

 Device Management: How to group smart devices?
 By their location in the house, or by activity or by function?